Gossamer (horse): 2002: three-year-old season

 For her first appearance of the 2002 season, Gossamer was sent directly to contest the 189th running of the 1000 Guineas over the Rowley Mile at Newmarket on 5 May, after Cumani opted not to run in any of the recognised trial races.
 Commenting on his decision the trainer said that "[Gossamer] is easy to get fit.
 And you are not really conceding an advantage by going straight there...
 It's more or less a level playing field."
 She started the 11/8 favourite but started slowly, struggled to obtain a clear run and stumbled approaching the final furlong before finishing eighth of the seventeen runners behind Kazzia.
 Three weeks later Gossamer was sent to Ireland for the Irish 1000 Guineas on heavy ground at the Curragh and was made the 4/1 favourite ahead of Alasha and Quarter Moon, both of whom had finished ahead of her at Newmarket.
-The rest of the fifteen runner field included Zenda (Poule d'Essai des Pouliches), Rum Charger (Athasi Stakes), Saranac Lake (Debutante Stakes), Red Rioja (C L Weld Park Stakes) and Marionnuad (Leopardstown 1,000 Guineas Trial Stakes).
+The rest of the fifteen runner field included Zenda, Rum Charger (Athasi Stakes), Saranac Lake (Debutante Stakes), Red Rioja (C L Weld Park Stakes) and Marionnuad (Leopardstown 1,000 Guineas Trial Stakes).
 Spencer tracked the leaders as the outsider Alstermeria made the running before moving the filly up to dispute the lead with Starbourne a furlong from the finish.
 In the closing stages Gossamer drew away from the field and won by four and a half lengths from Quarter Moon with Starbourne and Alstemeria in third and fourth.
 After the race Spencer said "I was never worried from the moment I hit the gate", and added "this filly is special.
 If I get a wife like her, I'll be happy!".
 Cumani commented "She has no quirks, a wonderful temperament, and is a perfect racing machine.
 I am glad she has silenced the doubters and there will be improvement to come".

 The ground was much firmer when Gossamer returned to England for the Coronation Stakes at Royal Ascot on 21 June.
 She started the 6/4 favourite but never looked likely to win at any stage and finished last of the eleven runners behind Sophisticat.
 Gerald Leigh died in July 2002 and the ownership of Gossamer passed to "The Leigh Family" for her last two races.
 On 8 September the filly was matched against colts and older horses when she was sent to France for the Group One Prix du Moulin over 1600 metres at Longchamp Racecourse.
 She started the 18.4/1 outsider of the seven runners but stayed on strongly in the closing stages to take third place behind Rock of Gibraltar and Banks Hill.
 On her final appearance Gossamer was sent to Chicago for the fourth running of the Breeders' Cup Filly & Mare Turf over ten furlongs at Arlington Park on 26 October.
 She stayed on in the straight without challenging the leaders and finished fifth behind Starine, Banks Hill, Islington and Golden Apples.